-Mumbai pav bhaji is ostensibly the king (or queen) of Indian street food.
-It’s a great crowdpleaser, a delicious weeknight dinner, and a dish that the pickiest kids will love (I was probably the pickiest kid, just ask my mom, and I loved it).
+Mumbai pav bhaji is the king (or queen) of Indian street food.
+It's a great crowd-pleaser, a delicious weeknight dinner, and a dish that the pickiest kids will love.
 You can make this stove-top or with an Instant Pot.
-Typically, there’s also sliced red onions and a lemon wedge or two along with a big dollop of butter on top.
+Serve with sliced red onions, a lemon wedge or two and a big dollop of butter on top.
 Is your mouth watering yet?
 Mine sure is.

 The post contains helpful tips and tricks to make sure you're successful in your first attempt.
 But if you're in a rush, please use the link above to jump to the recipe card at the end!

 💭Why you'll love this recipe

 While most Indian "curries" are vegetables cooked with spices, there are two things that are special about this recipe:

 - Easily adaptable mash of vegetables, cooked in spices: so they take on each other's flavors, and the flavors of the spices (also: your kids can't pick out big chunks of vegetables - so they'll get their fill of veggies with zero way of knowing that they're eating veggies).
 You can use pretty much any vegetable in the mash so it's a great "clean your fridge" type of meal that everyone will love